-Graduate Department of Nutrition and Integrative Physiology
+Graduate Department of Health, Nutrition, and Food Sciences

-College of Health and Human Sciences
+College of Education, Health, and Human Sciences

 The department also has a coordinated dietetic internship (DI) program which, in conjunction with the master's degree in Nutrition and Food Science or major in Sports Nutrition, provides a post-baccalaureate route for select students to become eligible to take the Registration Examination for dietitians.
 Students applying for the internship program must have completed the Didactic Program in Dietetics (DPD) requirements.